vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 7:48 PM: I ordered yellow curry with tofu and white rice from Bangkok Thai Cuisine.
 The waitress was the usual one.
 I paid by cash.
 The food was prepared in about ten minutes.

+## Monday April 6

+* Around 8:40 AM to 9:35 AM: I went to Trader Joe's.
+I got to the line at around 8:55 AM, got into the store around 9:12 AM, and finished checkout at around 9:20 AM.
+I returned home around 9:35 AM.
+I paid by card.
+I don't remember the face or identity of the checkout person.